 (l to r) Deputy Bud McCurry, Law Enforcement Embedded Social Worker Jesse Calliham, Deputy Adam Malaby, and Sgt.
 Ian Huri

 Our philosophy is that the communities we serve come first.
 The Office of Neighborhoods was created to engage our residents outreach and events in a collaborative effort to make our neighborhoods safer.
-The vision for this new unit is to expand on current crime prevention efforts (such as Neighborhood Watch and National Night Out), as well as create new programs and initiatives.

 You Are Not Alone- The first new program implemented by the Office of Neighborhoods, YANA is a free service coordinated by Sheriff’s Office volunteers who make regular contact with our county’s elderly and/or shut-in communities through phone and home visits.

 Community Resource Guide - Working with Fire District 1, Snohomish County Human Services, and students from University of Washington Bothell, we created a guide to local social services for first responders.
 The guide lists existing resources available in the community, including government, non-profit and faith-based programs.
 By providing police and emergency medical services this information, we can help people find the social services they need, rather than having them rely on emergency services for continued care.